Bengtskär

-Bengtskär is an island 25 km southwest of Hanko, and part of the municipality of Dragsfjärd.
+Bengtskär is a Finnish island 25 km southwest of Hanko, and part of the municipality of Kimitoön.
 This rocky island can be reached by ferry from the village of Kasnäs.
 The island has an area of about two hectares, and only a small part of it is covered with vegetation, the rest is a naked granite.

 The Bengtskär Lighthouse on the skerry is the highest one in the Nordic countries, with a tower height of (46 m).
 The lighthouse is owned by the Foundation of the University of Turku.
 Annually the island attracts over 13,000 tourists.

 On 26 July 1941, during the Continuation War Soviet troops attempted to capture and blow up the lighthouse, but the Finnish garrison managed to repel the attack.
 The lighthouse was damaged but not destroyed.